maxdemaio/splist/readme.md

 - handle when topTracks or topArtists are empty (display - "not enough data")
 - actually design a logo (omegalul)
+- queryParam the select option (useEffect) when you change just update query params

 ## Notes